apioo/psx/doc/controller.rst

             // returns an GET parameter
             $this->getParameter('id');

-            // returns the request body as an array.
-This works with normal
-            // x-www-form-urlencoded form submits, json and xml data
+            // returns the request body.
+For x-www-form-urlencoded or json data
+            // this will be an array for xml an DOMDocument
             $body = $this->getBody();

-            // the body gets imported into an DOMDocument
-            $body = $this->getBody(ReaderInterface::DOM);

             // if you want assign an value to the template which is not exposed
             // to the public you can assign it directly to the template
             $this->template->assign('foo', 'bar');

             // imports data from the request body into the record.
 See the
-            // chapter import data for more informations
+            // data chapter for more informations
             $record = $this->import(new Record('foo', array('field1' => null)));;

             // set data to the response body.
 How this data is presented depends